-Ventures is a vocational skills assessment and training program primarily for adults with significant mental health issues that have compromised the individual's capacity for obtaining and maintaining employment.
+Ventures is a vocational skills assessment and training program primarily for adults with mental health issues that have compromised the individual's capacity for obtaining and maintaining employment.
 Ventures provides an assessment of current basic vocational skills and, as appropriate, specific goal-directed training to strengthen or build these skills.
 Focused work training plans are developed with individuals to address their specific needs.
 Ventures has a number of partners that provide work-training opportunities in job stations both within the regional health authority and the Brandon community.

-In 2011/12, Ventures provided employment related services to 39 individuals.
-Of those, 7 clients were new to the program and 9 clients have been in the program less than 2 years.
-There were several clients who retired this past year, reflecting a shift in participant demographics and 2 other clients left the program to pursue other vocational/work related paths.
+In 2012/13, Ventures provided employment related services to 43 individuals.
+Of those, 9 clients were new to the program and 10 clients have been in the program less than 2 years.
+One client retired this past year, 1 found employment, 1 is pursuing a diploma and one moved out of the region.
 There were 3 clients working in conjunction with Ventures and other programs to increase their ability and opportunity to enter the work force.
-Ventures currently has 2 clients working fulltime while maintaining contact and support from Ventures and 1 client working part time at a community job station.
 Many clients volunteer at community facilities (for example the Humane Society, Art Gallery and local churches) and are also involved with various social and recreational programs.